juji-io/datalevin/doc/query.md

 RDF stores often have a limited number of properties even for huge datasets, whereas Datomic-like stores may have many attributes, and they are often specialized to a class of entities.
-Therefore, filtering by attribute values are often very efficient.
+Therefore, filtering by attribute values can be very efficient.

 In Datomic-like stores, entities have explicit integer IDs, which makes the filtering by entity IDs efficient.
 The entity vs. entity relationship is also